quicksilver/manual/docs/introduction.md

 ![Command Window Terms](images/command_window_terms.png)

 Quicksilver commands are entered via two or three panes containing respectively an **_object_**, an **_action_** and if a third pane is needed, an **_argument_**.
 These are the terms used in this manual, but unfortunately other terms are used in some places in Quicksilver and in the forums and other articles.
 The Primer Interface labels the panes Subject, Action, and Object.
 Some forum posts use Subject, Verb, and Object; and others use Direct Object, Verb, and Indirect Object.
-Much of the built-in plugin documentation refers to objects in the first and third panes as "items".
+Much of the built-in plugin documentation refers to objects in the first and third panes as “items”.
 This manual uses the terms in the diagram above.

 When typing in one of the panes, Quicksilver determines what items **_match_** and puts the top choice in the pane and additional, lower ranked matching items are shown in the **_results list_**.
 This happens for each pane so the results list will contain objects, actions, or arguments depending on which pane is selected.
 The results list above is showing the possible arguments that match the entered text <kbd>Q</kbd><kbd>u</kbd><kbd>i</kbd>.
 The term **_item_** is used for something appearing in the results list, regardless of whether they are objects, actions or arguments.